I am the oldest of the four of us sisters. This is my website.

 What I absolutely love about my sisters is that they keep me on my toes and are incredibly opinionated.
 I wouldn't trade a single one of them for anyone in the world.
 They are a diverse group of people and I am glad to know them.
 Here are some of their best talents:

 Aleya is absolutely amazing with woodworking.
 She spends so much care with each of her projects (I helped her sand the table on the upper left).
 I've seen her pull multiple all-nighters to get a piece perfect.
 She really is a perfectionist and an incredible hard-worker.
+She has an MFA in Furniture Design.

 Tina is REALLY good at baking.
 She loves photography, but she has a sixth sense for baking.
 And her cupcakes are so, so good.
 I can't say I've had a better one.

 This is one of Tiffany's drawings I painted for her.
 She is really good at drawing wolves and is very intelligent.
+She recently graduated from IUPUI on the Purdue side.
+Her degree is in Electrical Engineering.